 In August 1967, the USA and USSR separately submit draft treaties with identical texts, and in December of that year the UN General Assembly adopts another resolution, 2346 (XXII), requesting that the Eighteen-Nation Committee on Disarmament report on its progress by March 1968.
 Two months before the report is due the USA and USSR submit a joint draft treaty, which, after a few amendments, is adopted by the Assembly in resolution 2373 (XXII)

 On 1st July 1968, at separate ceremonies in London, Moscow and New York, representatives from sixty-two nations signed the treaty.
 Nevertheless, the treaty was not immediately brought into force.
 Various governments, including those of the Soviet Union and United States, needed to ratify the treaty.
 This process stalled because of the Russian invasion of Czechoslovakia, and was not completed until 5th March 1970 when the treaty finally came into effect.
 Today, 189 countries are party to the treaty with four notable exceptions: India; Israel; Pakistan; and, North Korea.
 The first three never ratified the treaty, whereas North Korea ratified it in 1985 but later withdrew.

-The United Nations Disarmament website includes a page dedicated to the Non-Proliferation Treaty, which makes the text of the treaty available to download in pdf format in various languages.
+The United Nations Office for Disarmament Affairs website includes a page dedicated to the Non-Proliferation Treaty, which makes the text of the treaty available to download in pdf format in various languages.